thoas/go-funk/README.rst

 ``go-funk`` is a modern Go library based on reflect_.

-This project has started as an experiment to learn reflect_, feel free to use it :)

 As it relies a lot on reflect_, be careful this code runs exclusively on runtime so you must have a good test suite.

+This project has started as an experiment to learn reflect_.
+It may looks like lodash_ in some aspects but it will have its own ROADMAP, lodash_ is an awesome library with a lot of works behind it, all features included in ``go-funk`` come from internals use cases.

 .. image:: https://secure.travis-ci.org/thoas/go-funk.svg?branch=master
     :alt: Build Status